ricchasethi/agentic-ai-bioinformatics/batch_correction/README.md

 # UK Biobank OLINK Batch Correction

 A human-in-the-loop agentic pipeline for batch effect detection and correction of UK Biobank OLINK proteomics data, built for Alzheimer's Disease biomarker discovery.
 Powered by [LangGraph](https://github.com/langchain-ai/langgraph) and Claude claude-sonnet-4-20250514.
+We generate synthetic OLINK data and test this workflow on it.

 ---